kyokley/BattlePyAI/README.md

 4. At this point, you should be able to run main.
 This will run 1000 games of the RandomPlayer versus itself.

         python main.py
+*NOTE:* The code for the game engine may change up until the day of the tournament.
+Therefore, it is a good idea to git pull this repo and re-run step 3 often to ensure that you are running against the latest code.

 ## Creating a new AI
 Every game can be thought of as consisting of 4 phases.
 Not every phase is required to be implemented but methods are provided to allow flexibility in implementing various AI strategies.